rhythmsharma2004/Portfolio_Tracker/README.md

 A Python-based portfolio analytics system that tracks, analyzes, and optimizes stock portfolios using real market data and Modern Portfolio Theory.

-Built by: Rhythm Sharma | IIT Jodhpur | B.Tech Civil and Infrastructure Engineering
+Built by: Rhythm Sharma | IIT Jodhpur | B.Tech
-Date: Feb 2026
+Date: July 2025

 ---